-Twelve trials of fair-to-good quality, including four new trials, involving 4,189 participants examined memantine for cognitive impairment.
+Study and population characteristics.
+Twelve trials of fair- to good-quality, including four new trials, involving 4,189 participants examined memantine for cognitive impairment.
 Four studies (33%) recruited patients partially or fully from the United States.
 Trials were conducted for a median of 6 months and a range of 3 to 48 months.
-Eleven studies recruited people with dementia, with nine studies recruiting people with AD (n=3,229)^{220-222, 224, 226-229, 231} and two studies recruiting people with VaD (n=900).^{225, 230} One study recruited people with MCI (n=60).223 The mean baseline MMSE score was 17.8, a bit lower than the trials of AChEIs, which is to be expected of a medication that has an FDA indication for moderate to severe AD.
+Eleven studies recruited persons with dementia, with nine studies recruiting persons with AD $(n=3,229)^{222-224, 226, 228-231, 233}$ and two studies recruiting persons with VaD $(n=900)^{.227, 232}$ One study recruited persons with MCI $(n=60)^{.225}$ The mean baseline MMSE score was 17.8, a bit lower than in the trials of AChEIs, which is to be expected of a medication that has an FDA indication for moderate to severe AD.
 Women comprised 49 percent of memantine trial samples.
-Four studies were published after the last review, all of which recruited participants with AD (n=1,380).^{221, 222, 224, 227} Seven studies reported race and one reported ethnicity data; white participants comprised 86 to 100 percent of samples, while Hispanic ethnicity comprised 11 percent of one sample.
-Two memantine trials reported education, with one study reporting that 78 percent of participants had at least a high school education222 and another reporting a mean education of 11.5 years for participants.229
+Four studies were published after the last review, all of which recruited participants with AD $(n=1,380)^{.223, 224, 226, 229}$ Seven studies reported race and one reported ethnicity data; white participants comprised 86 to 100 percent of samples, while Hispanic ethnicity comprised 11 percent of one sample.
+Two memantine trials reported education, with one study reporting that 78 percent of participants had at least a high school education and another reporting a mean education of 11.5 years for participants.

+Intervention characteristics.
 All trials of memantine used an oral daily dosage of 20 mg, most often achieved by titrating from a starting dose of 5 mg per day and increasing the dose weekly by 5 mg per day.
-Two studies required all participants (those in intervention and control groups) to be on the rivastigmine patch at 9.5 mg per day221 or galantamine at 24 mg per day.227 All trials were placebo-controlled, with the exception of one open-label study in which intervention participants received both memantine and rivastigmine and control participants received rivastigmine only (and no placebo).221
+Two studies required all participants (those in intervention and control groups) to be on the rivastigmine patch at 9.5 mg per day or galantamine at 24 mg per day.
+All trials were placebo-controlled, with the exception of one open-label study in which intervention participants received both memantine and rivastigmine and control participants received rivastigmine only (and no placebo).

 Cognitive function.
 Differences in cognitive function with memantine were generally statistically significant for participants with cognitive impairment.
 Nine of 12 memantine trials had sufficient data to meta-analyze cognitive function results using the ADAS-Cog or the MMSE.
-The pooled between-group mean difference in change in ADAS-Cog score was small, but statistically significantly different (MD, -0.88 [95% CI, -0.11 to -1.65]; k=8; n=2,609; I^2 =78.1%) (Figure 9) whereas the pooled between-group mean difference in change in MMSE score was not (MD, 0.36 [95% CI, -0.31 to 1.04]; k=5; n=1,217; I^2 =33.2%) (Figure 10).
+The pooled between-group mean difference in change in ADAS-Cog score was small, but statistically significantly different (MD, -0.88 [95% CI, -0.11 to -1.65]; k=8; n=2,609; $I^2$ =78.1%) (Figure 9), whereas the pooled between-group mean difference in change in MMSE score was not (MD, 0.36 [95% CI, -0.31 to 1.04]; k=5; n=1,217; $I^2$ =33.2%) (Figure 10).
 One study had longer-term followup (4 years) and found no difference between the group given memantine and the group given placebo for cognitive function.
-222 Findings were clinically marginal regardless of type of cognitive impairment, including AD, VaD, and MCI.
+Findings were clinically marginal regardless of type of cognitive impairment, including AD, VaD, and MCI.